-Time is precious, so you may be itching to head straight to those dumbbells.
-However, some light stretching or a quick cardio warm-up first will really pay off later.
-It will help increase blood flow to your muscles, prepare your body for the workout ahead, and reduce the effects of DOMS.
-If you ignore this important step, you’ll be at a greater risk for injury during your workout.
+Time is precious, so you may be itching to hit the weight rack as soon as possible.
+However, some light stretching or a quick cardio warm-up prior to your main workout will really pay off later.
+It helps increase blood flow to your muscles, prepare your body for the heavy lifting ahead, and reduces the overall effects of DOMS.
+If you immediately load up on the weights, you’ll be at a greater risk for injury during your workout.

 2. Be mindful.

-Throughout your workout, pay close attention to your body.
-If you’re lifting weights, keep your form slow and steady, and avoid any erratic movements.
-Also, be mindful of any sudden or sharp pains.
+Throughout your workout, pay close attention to your body!
+Keep your form slow and steady, and avoid any erratic or jerky movements.
+Also, make sure to be mindful of any sudden or sharp pains.
 You know your body best, so if something doesn’t feel right, stop and get help.

-So, the girl beside you is killing it at the squat rack.
-So what?
-Just go at your own pace.
-If you go too heavy too soon, you’ll end up with a serious case of DOMS.
+We get it … You’re in the gym to build muscle, not ease into a plateau, and quite frankly, building muscle takes effort!
+But if you go too heavy too soon, you’ll end up with a debilitating case of DOMS.
 If you’re sore for too long, you’ll end up skipping workouts and potentially falling off track.
-Instead, gradually increase your resistance so your muscles can adapt over time.
-If your competitive spirit compels you to lift heavier, find a spotter.
+Instead, gradually increase your resistance so that your muscles can adapt over time.
+If you still choose the super-heavy route, make sure to find a spotter you trust.

 4. Stay hydrated.

 Keep a water bottle on hand throughout your workout, or make regular trips to the water fountain.
-When it comes to sports drinks, proceed with caution.
-These are best suited for high-intensity exercise lasting over an hour.
-Many of these drinks are also high in calories, sugar, and sodium.
-Make sure to read the nutrition label, as some sports drinks contain multiple servings in each bottle.
+When it comes to sports drinks, proceed with caution—these are best suited for high-intensity sessions lasting over an hour.
+Many of these drinks are also high in calories, sugar, and sodium, so make sure to read the nutrition label as many sports drinks contain multiple servings in each bottle.